gormus/discourse-notification-banners/README.md

 * **Starting and Last dates**, when defined, banner's visibility obeys to those dates.
 So you can set a banner in advance, but it will become visible to selected audience only on set date and time; or similarly you can automatically remove the banner by the last date it should show.
 * **Display order**, define which banner should be displayed top, which should be at bottom.

-Note, the `Dismissable` feature is not fully functional yet.
-Avoid enabling it on production as it will expose non-fucntional close button for the users.

 ## The Carousel

 The slideshow, or the carousel functionality is provided by [Splide](https://splidejs.com/) library; it is licensed under [MIT](https://github.com/Splidejs/splide/blob/d7e1f08e6b4f4b02a7c6ccbfbeb2d569d85715e6/LICENSE).